 A large rock/mountain towering over a village.
 On top of the rock is the chapel.
 A clear blue sky.
 Green forest at the foot of the rock.
 Gorges du verdon with kids.

-When arriving at Castellane it’s hard to miss the Chappelle N.-D.-du-Roc.
+When arriving at Castellane you can’t miss the Chappelle N.-D.-du-Roc.
 It’s perched up high on a rock towering over Castellane.
 You cannot but be mesmerized by the church.
-The second thing we did in the Gorges du Verdon with kids was another walk.
+The second thing we did in the Gorges du Verdon with kids was another hike.

 In the valley lays a village (Castellane) Surrounded by mountains which are green from the trees covering them.
 A hazy sky above.
 Gorges du Verdon with kids.

 So when we learned there’s a walkway up the mountain leading to the chapel, we just had to do it.
-Since it was hot we decided to start our walk at the end of the afternoon.
-It was still hot, not the whole path uphill was shaded, only parts.
-We took plenty of water with us, you can’t buy any en route.
+Since it was hot we decided to start our hike at the end of the afternoon.
+It was still hot at that moment.
+Note that not the whole path uphill is shaded, only parts of it.
+We took plenty of water with us, since you can’t buy any en route.

 Yuri in the middle, seen from behind.
 Walking on a path with stones here and there.
 Surrounded by grass, trees and bushes.

-The walk starts in the town of Castellane, the path is partly through the woods.
-You walk past the stations of the Cross leading to the chapel.
-The path is partly gravel and partly stone.
+The hike starts in the town of Castellane, the path is partly through the woods.
+You walk past the stations of the Cross, which lead all the way to the chapel.
+The path is partly gravel and partly paved.

 In the middle a station of the cross.
 This one is of stone, cemented together.
 The image is colorful.
 Behind on the left are bushes, on the right you see further away over the mountains.